christsven/H.E.A.T/factions/German VJTF Panzergrenadier Division.md

 ![pzh2k](/factions/ressources/panzerhaubitze.excalidraw.png)

+The Panzerhaubitze 2000 is a self-propelled 155mm howitzer produced by the german arms manufacturers KNDS and Rheinmetall.
+They replaced the older M109 Paladin in many european armies around the 2000s.
+Praised for its high mobility, range, and its exceptional rate of fire.

 | Panzerhaubitze 2000 | <img src="/factions/nato-symbols/units/tracked-artillery.excalidraw.png" align="right" alt="artillery system" height=30 width=auto></img> |
 | :---- | ---- |
 | Cost | tbd |